marklogic-community/marklogicworkflow/documentation/WEEDS.md

 So we can easily implement an IF and SWITCH-CASE action, leaving the success state blank on the transition.

+### Implementing human steps

+A human step requires an additional mandatory data item in the process data model.
+This is called /wf:process/wf:choice and is of type xs:string.
+This is a single outcome from a process.
+If no choice is given, the outcomes MUST be the word 'complete' (all lowercase).

+This also forces a MarkLogic human step to have additional configuration information that is placed in an element like:
+$cpf:options/wf:choices/wf:choice+{@value='complete'}=wf:phrase+{@xml:lang='en'}=Complete

 ## Advanced features

 These features may be implemented once the basics are done.